 The Renewal Corporation will use sampling methods that comply with protocols developed and published by United States Environmental Protection Agency, United States Geological Survey, California Department of Water Resources, CDFW, or Surface Water Ambient Monitoring Program.
-For fecal coliform, the Renewal Corporation will, at each site with active water contact recreation as listed above, collect five samples in the 30-day period spanning Independence Day (June - July) and five samples in the 30-day period spanning Labor Day (August - September) each year.
-For microcystin, the Renewal Corporation will collect one sample per site each month during May through October for two years following the completion of drawdown.
+For fecal coliform, the Renewal Corporation will, at each site with active water contact recreation, collect five samples in the 30-day period spanning Independence Day (June - July) and five samples in the 30-day period spanning Labor Day (August - September) each year until the site is transferred to a new owner or decommissioned.
+For microcystin, the Renewal Corporation will collect one sample per site each month during May through October prior to drawdown and for two years following the completion of drawdown.